Lebanon, New York

-Lebanon is a town in Madison County, New York, United States.
-The population was 1,332 at the 2010 census.
+Lebanon is a town on the southern border of Madison County, New York, United States.
+The population was 1,326 at the 2020 census.
 The town is believed to be named after Lebanon, Connecticut.

-The Town of Lebanon is on the southern border of the county.

 History

 Settlement of Lebanon began circa 1791.
-The town was established in 1807, from part of the Town of Hamilton.
+The town was established in 1807, from part of the town of Hamilton.
 Many of the early inhabitants were from Connecticut.

+The town was founded by General Erastus Cleveland.
+"When asked for the new town's name, he cried out, alluding to the Bible, 'Ah, as the cedars of Lebanon.
+The new town of Lebanon.'
+The name pleased many of them who had trudged long miles from Lebanon, Connecticut, and they believed that the general had suggested the name as a tribute to them."

 Geography

-The south town line is the border of Chenango County.